-When the weather stripping around your windows and doors are old or cracked, it tends to cause a lot of energy and heat loss.
-In order to curb this loss, you may want to check the weather stripping around your windows and doors annually, to be sure that it is not suffering from wear and tear.
+When the weather stripping around your windows and doors is old or cracked, it tends to cause a lot of energy and heat loss.
+To curb this loss, you may want to check the weather stripping around your windows and doors annually, to be sure that it is not suffering from wear and tear.
 You may also want to check your thresholds to make sure that it is properly and tightly sealed with the door.
-If the weather stripping on your doors and windows are worn, you can easily get a good replacement at any hardware store.
+If the weather stripping on your doors and windows is worn, you can easily get a good replacement at any hardware store.

-Do not be afraid, they are not expensive and they are quite easy to install.
-As a matter of fact, you can install them on your own; all you need is a pair of box cutters to cut them into the required lengths, expose the sticky side by peeling off the back, and just stick it on.
+Do not be afraid, they are not expensive, and they are quite easy to install.
+You can install them on your own; all you need is a pair of box cutters to cut them into the required lengths, expose the sticky side by peeling off the back, and just stick it on.

 As simple as that.

-When it comes to home energy conservation, hanging on to old and less energy saving appliances are a huge mistake.
-You may not realize it, but your worn out appliances are costing you energy and money.
-Then water heater is typically at the top of this list of appliances; as it is the second largest appliance that consumes energy in the home.
-This may be closely followed by your refrigerator, washing machine, dryer and even light bulbs.
-We know that, replacing all of these high energy consuming appliances in your home at once can punch a really deep hole in your pocket so, here is what you can do instead.
+When it comes to home energy conservation, hanging on to old and less energy-saving appliances is a huge mistake.
+You may not realize it, but your worn-out appliances are costing you energy and money.
+The water heater is typically at the top of this list of appliances as it is the second-largest appliance that consumes energy in the home.
+This may be closely followed by your refrigerator, washing machine, dryer, and even light bulbs.
+We know that replacing all of these high-energy consuming appliances in your home at once can punch a really deep hole in your pocket so, here is what you can do instead.

 Swap Out Your Windows